 Oscar De La Hoya has stolen the lime light from Floyd Mayweather and Saul Alvarez for a moment by going public with his personal demons and choosing a climatic stage of the hype to “drop his bomb”.
 What kind of an emergency could not wait for several days and prevented him from attending an event of such magnitude?
 Has he become so dysfunctional that he has to be removed from the scene as a liability to the joint venture?
 Was there an “intervention”?

 He is the owner and founder of Golden Boy Promotions and even if he has only representative status at the company, he is hardly expendable.
 Even if his attendance at the Sept.
 14 card is not of vital importance, his absence will be very conspicuous.
 The internal conflict transpires even in the press release where a public announcement calls for privacy in a vocally publicized personal dilemma.
+There is something symbolic and ceremonial in such a confession, it’s almost like self-whipping.
+Such a move deserves approval but modern medicine perhaps could have helped the president of a filthy rich company “play with a full deck” for a couple of days.
+Something is missing.

 Now we have to wonder about his state of mind when he favored Saul Alvarez to win (so did this humble author and he is not checking in anywhere before Sept.
 14).
 Was the “blueprint“ he gave to Alvarez free of any distortion caused by “augmented perceptions”?
 Why does he have to lose all credibility just before a climatic showdown?
 If Mayweather vs. Alvarez wasn’t enough for some people, the co-feature of Mathysse vs. Garcia should have covered any loose ends.
 Oscar’s decision to dodge responsibility and seek refuge into a rehabilitation facility is very unsettling to fans.